panva/openid-client/docs/README.md

 #### Customizing clock skew tolerance

-It is possible the RP or OP environment has a system clock skew, to set a clock tolerance (in seconds)
+It is possible the RP or OP environment has a system clock skew, which can result in the error "JWT not active yet".
+To set a clock tolerance (in seconds)

 ```js
 import { custom } from 'openid-client';